Accident (1967 film): Box office

+Initial critical response

 In his review upon the film's release, New York Times critic Bosley Crowther called Accident "a sad little story of a wistful don ... neither strong drama nor stinging satire."

 Responding to criticism that the film's meaning was difficult to discern, Stanley Baker said: "It's obvious what Accident meant ...
 It meant what was shown on the screen."
 Of Joseph Losey's direction, Baker said: "One of Joe's problems is that he tends to wrap things up too much for himself.
 I think that 75% of the audience didn't realise that Accident was a flashback."